Scenicland FM

 In July 1996 the New Zealand Government sold off the commercial arm of Radio New Zealand, the sale included Scenicland FM.
 The new owner was The Radio Network, a subsidiary of APN News & Media and Clear Channel Communications, which operated as a division of the Australian Radio Network.

 In 1998 The Radio Network grouped all their local stations in smaller markets together to form the Community Radio Network.
 Scenicland FM continued to run a local breakfast show between 6 am and 10 am, but outside breakfast all stations part of the Community Radio Network took network programming from a central studio based in Taupo.

 In 2001 the Community Radio Network was discontinued, and all stations become part of the Classic Hits FM network; as a result Scenicland FM was rebranded as Classic Hits Scenicland FM.
 The station continued to run a local breakfast, but now outside of breakfast all programming originated from the Classic Hits studios in Auckland.

 On April 28, 2014, all stations part of the Classic Hits network were rebranded as The Hits.
 A networked breakfast presented by Polly Gillespie and Grant Kereama was introduced to almost all The Hits stations.
 A local show between 9 am and 3 pm was then introduced and presented by Andy Mack.
-Following his departure, Israel Bai took over the local show.
+Following his departure, Israel Bai took over the local show, until October 2016.
 With Polly and Grant leaving The Hits in 2017 all South Island stations reverted to local breakfast programming.
 Currently, there is no local programming on the station, and it is entirely networked.

 Today, the station now known as The Hits West Coast can be heard on the following frequencies.